2009 Calgary Stampeders season

-The 2009 Calgary Stampeders season was the 52nd season for the team in the Canadian Football League and their 71st overall.
+The 2009 Calgary Stampeders season was the 52nd season for the team in the Canadian Football League (CFL) and their 71st overall.
 The Stampeders attempted to repeat as Grey Cup champions.

 The Stampeders finished in second place with a 10–7–1 record.
 They appeared in the West Final but lost to the Saskatchewan Roughriders.

 Offseason

 CFL draft

 The 2009 CFL draft took place on May 2, 2009.
 The Stampeders selected safety Eric Fraser of Central Michigan University in the first round, eighth overall.